Mondesi has 3 hits, helps KC beat ChiSox to end skid at 6

 Jace Fry (1-2) took the loss.

-Ivan Nova allowed four runs in 5 1/3 innings with six hits and a season-high six strikeouts.
+Chicago’s Iván Nova struck out a season-high six in 5 1/3 innings.
+He permitted four runs and six hits.

+“He was keeping the ball down,” manager Rick Renteria said.
+“At the end of the day, once he got into that sixth, they’re able to tie the game.”

-James McCann put Chicago up 2-0 with a two-run double in the third, but Kansas City got one back in the bottom of the inning on Whit Merrifield’s RBI single.
+James McCann put Chicago up 2-0 with a two-run double in the third, but Kansas City got one back in the bottom half on Merrifield’s RBI single.

 Merrifield sparked a three-run sixth with a leadoff infield single.
 Alex Gordon singled against the shift and Mondesi tied it with a double to right.
-Nova then walked O’Hearn, snapping a streak of four straight strikeouts for O’Hearn, and Nova was done.
+Nova then walked Ryan O’Hearn, snapping a streak of four straight strikeouts for O’Hearn, and the right-hander was done.

+“It’s what we’re supposed to do,” Merrifield said.
+“You get the opportunity to drive in runs and score runs you, it’s what we’re supposed to do.
+We’re not going to do it every time, but we expect to do it.
+The good thing about baseball is that, when things aren’t going great you don’t have to wait a week to play another game.
+You play again the next day.”

 Cheslor Cuthbert ripped a single into right, scoring Gordon and Mondesi to give Kansas City a 4-2 lead.
 He has hit safely in all seven games since being called up May 31.

-Tim Anderson chased Bailey with a leadoff double in the seventh and later scored on a fielder’s choice, and Yoan Moncada added an RBI double to tie it at 4.
+Tim Anderson chased Bailey with a leadoff double in the seventh and later scored on a fielder’s choice, and Yoán Moncada added an RBI double to tie it at 4.

 TRAINER’S ROOM

-White Sox: OF John Jay was transferred to Triple-A Charlotte for his rehab assignment.
-He has been on the IL with a right hip strain since spring training.
+White Sox: OF Jon Jay was transferred to Triple-A Charlotte for his rehab assignment.
+He has been on the injured list with a right hip strain since spring training.
 He played three games with Double-A Birmingham and went 2 for 10.

 Royals: 3B Hunter Dozier is making progress in his recovery from strained oblique.
 He is getting closer to introducing some baseball activity.
 He’s eligible to come off the IL for Tuesday’s game against Detroit but said he probably won’t be ready for that. … LHP Danny Duffy, who was hit by a line drive in Thursday’s start against Boston, said before Friday’s game that he is sore but doesn’t think he’ll miss a start.